grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

 [x]      hold B + directions, erase
 []     hold RT + A, draw with gradient?
 [x]     hold LT + RT + A + B, clear screen
-            Right now is ST or START, will change to LT+RT+A+B []      on pressing start, pause and enter RGB color selection mode while paused:
-      in RGB color selection mode:
-[]        left|right cyle between RGB color value selector bars []        up|down increase/decrease value of current RGB selector bar []        (this will have a demo box showing current color, along with it's gradient variant) []      on pressing Right Trigger enter shape selection mode []      on pressing Left Trigger enter color selection mode
-[]

 Step 2:
 [x]  Set starting parameters for drawing and implement basic drawing and erasing with a 16x16 square (use a pattern?)